Missing Excel export button in Analytics Builder and cannot export dashboards

 For example, the total NO. OF CONVERSATIONS HANDLED reported in the Excel file is higher than the total NO. OF CONVERSATIONS HANDLED (for the same time period) reported on the Messaging Performance dashboard.

-Report Builder report
+Analytics Builder report

 Exported report totals